Maharkk/Maharkk/README.md

 # 👨‍💻 Mahar Hassain K K - Cybersecurity Professional

 Welcome to my GitHub portfolio!
-I'm a passionate cybersecurity professional with a strong background in security operations, penetration testing, and SOC Analysis.
+I'm a passionate cybersecurity professional with a strong background in security operations, penetration testing, and SOC analysis.
 My journey in cybersecurity is driven by a continuous thirst for knowledge and a dedication to making the digital world a safer place.
+With hands-on experience in tools like Burp Suite, Splunk, and various vulnerability assessment platforms, I'm committed to finding and mitigating threats.
+Ranked in the top 5% on TryHackMe, I aim to contribute to meaningful cybersecurity projects and share knowledge with the community.

+*"This portfolio is a work in progress, and I will continue to update it with new projects, skills, and certifications as I grow in my cybersecurity career."*

 ## 🔐 About Me